 This sheet is about exposure to teriflunomide in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare providers.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is teriflunomide?

-Teriflunomide is a prescription medication used to treat multiple sclerosis (MS).
+Teriflunomide is a prescription medication that has been used to treat multiple sclerosis (MS).
 It is marketed under the brand name Aubagio®.
 There is another medication, called leflunomide, which turns into teriflunomide in the body.
 For more information on this similar medication, please see the fact sheet leflunomide at https://mothertobaby.org/fact-sheets/leflunomide-pregnancy/.

-The product label for teriflunomide recommends people should NOT take teriflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy, or if they are already pregnant.
+The product label for teriflunomide recommends women should not take teriflunomide if they are trying to get pregnant, if they are not actively using birth control to prevent a pregnancy or, if they are already pregnant.
 However, you should not stop taking any medications without first talking with your healthcare provider.
 Your healthcare providers can talk with you about using teriflunomide and what treatment is best for you.

 I take teriflunomide.
 Can it make it harder for me to get pregnant?

-It is not known if teriflunomide can make it more difficult to get pregnant.
-However, it is recommended that people who are trying to get pregnant not take teriflunomide.
-If you are trying to become pregnant and are on teriflunomide it is important for you to talk with your healthcare providers.
+It is not known if teriflunomide can make it harder to get pregnant.
+It is recommended that women who are trying to get pregnant not take teriflunomide.
+If you are trying to get pregnant and are on teriflunomide it is important for you to talk with your healthcare providers.

-I am taking teriflunomide, but I would like to stop taking it before becoming pregnant How long does the drug stay in my body?
+I am taking teriflunomide, but I would like to stop taking it before getting pregnant.
+How long does the drug stay in my body?

-Does taking teriflunomide increase the chance for miscarriage?
+Does taking teriflunomide increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Based on the studies reviewed, it is not known if teriflunomide increases the chance for miscarriage.
-However, according to the product labeling there was no increase in miscarriage in 150 pregnancies with teriflunomide exposure early in the 1st trimester and use of the rapid elimination procedure.
+It is not known if teriflunomide can increase the chance of miscarriage.
+No increase in miscarriage was reported in 150 pregnancies with teriflunomide exposure early in the 1st trimester and use of the rapid washout procedure.

 Does taking teriflunomide increase the chance of birth defects?

-Does taking teriflunomide increase the chance of other pregnancy problems?
+Does taking teriflunomide increase the chance of other pregnancy-related problems?

 Does taking teriflunomide in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if teriflunomide can cause behavior or learning issues for the child.
+Studies have not been done to see if teriflunomide can affect future behavior or learning for the child.

 Breastfeeding while taking teriflunomide:

 There are no studies looking at the use of teriflunomide in breastfeeding.
-Because there is a lack of information, and the medication has the ability to suppress the immune system, the product label for teriflunomide recommends people who are breastfeeding not use this medication.
-But, the benefit of using teriflunomide may outweigh possible risks.
+It is unknown how much of the medication can get into breast milk.
+The product label for teriflunomide recommends women who are breastfeeding not use this medication.
 Your healthcare providers can talk with you about using teriflunomide and what treatment is best for you.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes teriflunomide, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes teriflunomide, could it affect fertility or increase the chance of birth defects?

-Very little information is available on the outcomes of pregnancies if semen was exposed to teriflunomide.
-There is 1 study among 18 males who received teriflunomide an average of 198 days leading up to conception in their partner.
-All pregnancies in their partners resulted in live births, with only one report of a malformation (plagiocephaly, also called “flat head syndrome” because of the way it affects the shape of a baby’s head).
-Teriflunomide is found in semen.
-The manufacturer recommends that males and their partners should use reliable contraception during therapy.
-The rapid elimination procedure should be used in males who are planning to conceive; or they should wait to try to get a partner pregnant until after their blood levels of teriflunomide are low.
-For general information on exposures that males might have, please see the MotherToBaby fact sheet called Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+It is not known if taking teriflunomide can affect men’s fertility (ability to get a woman pregnant).
+One study looked at 18 males who received teriflunomide an average of 198 days leading up to conception in their partner.
+All pregnancies resulted in live births, with only one report of a birth defect (plagiocephaly).
+The manufacturer recommends that men and their partners use reliable contraception while taking this medication.
+Men who are planning to conceive should talk with their healthcare provides about the rapid washout or waiting to try to get a woman pregnant until after his blood levels of teriflunomide are low.
+For general information on exposures that men might have, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at multiple sclerosis and the medications used to treat MS in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.